hackaustin/.github/profile/README.md

 A 10-hour IRL hackathon for Austin high-schoolers to come together, learn to code, and build projects.

-- Happening at [dadaLab](https://dadalab.io) at 2824 Real St
+- Happening at [dadaLab](https://dadalab.io) located on 2824 Real St
-- October 14th, 2022
+- October 16th, 2022
 - Beginner-friendly

 Register today at [hackaustin.net](https://hackaustin.net)!